Multi cluster setup with istio

 kubectl -n secure expose deploy lax

-Looking at the istiod logs we should see that cluster 1 saw the lax endpoint we created above.
+Looking at the istiod pod logs we should see that cluster 1 saw the lax endpoint we created on cluster 2.

 Testing it out